nodejs/corepack/README.md

   case you'll simply run `corepack pack` to make sure that your image includes the Last Known Good release for the specified package manager.

-  - If you want to have _all_ Last Known Good releases for all package managers, just use the `--all` flag which will do just that.

 - Or you're publishing your project to a system where the network is unavailable, in which case you'll preemptively generate a package manager archive from your local computer (using `corepack pack -o`) before storing